jsdclxvi/Reforestation/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.